gjbex/CMake-usecases/README.md

 1. [License](LICENSE): license information for the material in this repository.
 1. [Contributing](CONTRIBUTING.md): information on how to contribute to this repository.
-1. docs: directory containing the website for this repository.